Izooc/nix-config/README.md

 What the sandbox does give you:

-- `--private-users` user namespaces remap every container uid to an unprivileged host uid — container root is never host root, so there is no uid-0 path to the host.
+- `--private-users` user namespaces remap every container uid to an unprivileged host uid, container root is never host root, so there is no uid-0 path to the host.
 - Per-device allowlists: `allowedDevices` pins the exact GPU, audio, and uinput nodes.
 The gaming container's controller access is additionally capped by a cgroup rule scoped to `/dev/gaming_input/*` rather than the whole input subsystem.
 - `--system-call-filter` blocks dangerous syscall groups.
 The dev container drops `@clock`, `@module`, `@reboot`, and `@swap`.
 - No host filesystem is reachable except the explicitly bind-mounted paths.